 by Mike Ratliff

-34 “Do not think that I have come to bring peace to the earth.
-I have not come to bring peace, but a sword.”
-(Matthew 10:34 ESV)
+34 “Do not think that I came to bring peace on the earth; I did not come to bring peace, but a sword.
+Matthew 10:34 (NASB)

 The character and the mission of our Lord Jesus Christ is not well understood by the majority of people on planet Earth.
 In fact, many professing “Christians” have an image of Him in their understanding that is based upon fleshly reasoning.
 This “other” Jesus is not Biblical for the most part.
 They have given their Jesus a whole new set of values and traits that conflict sharply with the Jesus presented in the Gospels in His own words.